 In Bellefonte, the Bellefonte Art Museum’s 24-hour gallery display is open year-round, with a constant cycle of new creative displays that can be seen by walking alongside the museum’s outdoor alleyway, even when the museum is closed.

 Attend a community event

 Community events are really the heart of what’s happening in Happy Valley.
-Whether it’s attending a show at the Blue Brick Theater or grabbing tickets for a larger event like Bellefonte Under the Lights, the community has offerings year-round that can help you make the most of your Penn State weekend.
+Whether it’s attending a show at the Blue Brick Theater, the community has offerings year-round that can help you make the most of your Penn State weekend.
 Use the calendar on happyvalley.com to plan ahead.